MIST: Multiple Instance Spatial Transformer Network: Introduction

 \section{Introduction}

 Finding and processing multiple instances of characteristic entities in a scene is core to many computer vision applications, including object detection~\cite{Ren15,He17,Redmon17}, pedestrian detection~\cite{Dollar12b,Stewart16,Zhang18c}, and keypoint localization~\cite{Lowe04,Bay08}.
-In traditional vision pipelines, a common approach to localizing entities is to select the top-K responses in a heatmap and use their locations~\cite{Lowe04,Bay08,Felzenszwalb10}.
+In traditional pipelines, it is common to localize entities by selecting the top-K responses in a heatmap and use their locations~\cite{Lowe04,Bay08,Felzenszwalb10}.
 However, this type of approach does not provide a gradient with respect to the heatmap, and cannot be directly integrated into neural network-based systems.

 To overcome this challenge, previous work proposed to use grids~\cite{Redmon16,He17,DeTone17b} to simplify the formulation by isolating each instance~\cite{Yi16b}, or to optimize over multiple branches~\cite{Ono18}.
 While effective, these approaches require additional supervision to localize instances, and do not generalize well outside their intended application domain.
-Other formulations, such as sequential attention~\cite{Ba15,Gregor15,Eslami16} and channel-wise approaches~\cite{Zhang18b} are problematic to apply when the number of instances of the same object is large.
+Other formulations, such as sequential attention~\cite{Ba15,Gregor15,Eslami16} and channel-wise approaches~\cite{Zhang18b} are problematic to apply when the number of instances of the same object is large, as we show later through experiments.

-Here, we introduce a novel way to approach this problem, which we term \textit{Multiple Instance Spatial Transformer}, or \textit{MIST} for brevity.
+Here, we introduce a novel way to tackle this problem, which we term \textit{Multiple Instance Spatial Transformer}, or \textit{MIST} for brevity.
 As illustrated in \Figure{arch} for the image synthesis task, given an image, we first compute a heatmap via a deep network whose local maxima correspond to locations of interest.
 From this heatmap, we gather the parameters of the top-$K$ local maxima, and then extract the corresponding collection of image patches via an image sampling process.
-We process each patch independently with a task-specific network, and aggregate the network's output across patches.
+We process each patch independently with a task-specific network, \eg, an image decoder, and aggregate the network's output across patches.